 SiteOrigin Page builder has many presets, so we won’t need to build an entire design from scratch.
 You’ll see some buttons above the page editor, one of them is the “Layouts” button, click it.

 You’ll now see a screen with all kinds of layouts; these are the presets you can use.
-You can also import and export layouts, but I don’t assume you have these yet.
-For this example I’ll pick the “Fitness Gym” design, of course, you can pick any design you want or start from scratch.
+You can also import and export layouts, but we don’t assume you have these yet.
+For this example we’ll pick the “Fitness Gym” design, of course, you can pick any design you want or start from scratch.
 Click on the chosen design and click the Insert button in the bottom right corner.
 If you already had content on the page, you can choose to insert it before or after the content or replace it altogether.
-For me, it doesn’t matter since I have an empty page.
+For us, it doesn’t matter since we have an empty page.

 Go ahead, save the page and visit it.
 If everything went right, we could add our IDs.
 Switch to the “Live editor” mode by clicking on the link in the WordPress admin bar at the top of the page you just created.

 When you hover over the elements on your site, you can see exactly which widget represents which element.
 Go to the first row after the SiteOrigin hero at the top, click on the tool icon and edit row.
 On this screen, go to “Attributes” and add your row ID.
-I’m going to give mine an ID of “activities”.
+We’re going to give ours an ID of “activities”.

 Give every row a different, unique ID.
 When you’re done, save the page.